Automating the Generation of Prompts for LLM-based Action Choice in PDDL Planning

 AutoPlanBench

 We present AutoPlanBench, a tool for automatically converting classical planning benchmarks from PDDL into natural language planning tasks.
-PDDL (Planning Domain Definition Language) planning domains are very popular in the classical AI planning research community and available domains differ with respect to a number of characteristics designed to compare the performance classical planning approaches in different settings.
+PDDL (Planning Domain Definition Language) planning domains are very popular in the classical AI planning research community and available domains differ with respect to a number of characteristics designed to compare the performance of classical planning approaches in different settings.

-We release the dataset of natural-language conversions of 12 PDDL domains and a small set of NL planning problems for each of them.
-Additionally, we provide the code for converting more PDDL domains and problems into natural-language planning tasks for LLMs.
+Additionally, we provide the code for converting more PDDL domains and problems into natural-language planning tasks and for automatically generating the few-shot examples, including thoughts.

-PDDL to NL Planning Problems
+Converting PDDL into NL Planning Problems

 PDDL planning tasks consist of a domain file and a problem file that defines a specific problem instance with respect to the domain.
-AutoPlanBench converts both the domain PDDL file and problem files into natural language encodings as illustrated below.
-The details about the LLM-based conversion methodology can be found in our paper.
+The task is to generate a plan, i.e. a sequence of actions, that transform the initial state of the problem instance into the goal state.

-Blocksworld Example
+Blocksworld PDDL Example

 LLM Action-Choice Mechanisms